 Do you have a photo of <something important to you>?

-We have a search facility on the web site which can assist you in locating images of specific places that you may be interested in.
-We intend to digitise all 7000+ photos.
-To date, about 5000 are available, but we are working as fast as we can to complete the collection.
-We are happy to answer email about specific requests, but remember we are a "team" of two (William and John Stephenson), so replies may take some time.
-Also we are photographers, not historians.
-Most of the information about our photos has come from generous historians and members of the public.
+There is a search facility on the web site which can assist you in locating images of specific places that you may be interested in.
+I intend to digitise all 7000+ photos.
+To date, about 5000 are available, but I am working as fast as I can, health, family and retired life considered.
+I am happy to answer email about specific requests, but remember I am a "team" of one, so replies may take some time.
+Most of the information about the photos has come from generous historians and members of the public.
 There was hardly any information about the photos saved after the fire, no index, no descriptions, no dates, just thousands of negatives in paper bags with a number written on the bag, sometimes.
-We love to hear from people who have information about our photos.
+I love to hear from people who have information about the photos.
 Please use the contact page on this web site.